“The supreme accomplishment is to blur the line between work and play.” Arnold J. Toynbee

 It is astounding what ideas and concepts people generate when they don’t have the pressure of several eyes on them, followed by critique which could go anyway.

-You will be able to use your passion to your advantage and never feel like you’re working again, since you’re doing what you love……from the comfort of your own home no doubt!
+You will be able to use your passion to your advantage and never feel like you’re working again, since you’re doing what you love.
+The best part is that you have a choice to do this remotely.

 As a freelancer you get the chance to adapt your business to market needs without seeking approval or being traditional.
-Therefore there will always be earning potential and opportunities.
+Therefore the chances of earning potential and opportunities may be higher.

 The term ‘Freethinker’ first came to use in the 17th century, and yet in the 21st century people are still afraid to think in a way that is not steered by authority, society or tradition.